morio-kino/MyForeverNote_Frontend/README.md

 contract-info.js
 ~~~

-The above file is created when you build the ForeverNote_Truffle project.
+The above file is created when you build the MyForeverNote_Truffle project.

 ## Required files
 Only the following files are required after construction.